paradigmshift/paper-factory/DOCS.md

 *function* **function-p** *language* => *closure*

-Returns a closre to check if the sexp matches the function pattern
+Returns a closure that checks if the sexp matches the function pattern.
 ***********************
 **load-symbols**